 So let’s get going!

-Here’s what you need: cold weather (at least three majors frosts or a deep freeze is even better); a pruner, bypass pruner, saw, or sharp knife; a vase with tepid water; a few tablespoons of bleach or flower food for the water; a Spring flowering tree.
+Here’s what you need: cold weather (at least three majors frosts or a deep freeze is even better); a pruner, bypass pruner, saw, or sharp knife (if you haven’t got a saw, this is a good resource); a vase with tepid water; a few tablespoons of bleach or flower food for the water; a Spring flowering tree.
 Twinkie lights and ornaments are optional.

 For this DIY Forcing Branches into Bloom Indoors Project, I chose to force bloom a few Star Magnolia tree branches.
 Star Magnolia trees are one of the first trees to bloom in New England each Spring.
 I have successfully forced bloomed Forsythia, Crab Apple trees, Cherry trees and lilacs, but the Star Magnolia seems to bloom the quickest and is the most full proof this time of year.
 Basically any tree that flowers in the Spring you can force bloom indoors.

 My younger brother Andreas helped me choose the Star Magnolia branches.
 He teased me as I struggled to cut the thick branch with a dull bladed lopper.

 Staying warm in Buggy Designs Cashmere Fur Pompom Hat in Navy (fingers crossed new shipment will arrive next week!).
 You can shop our affordable soft wool blend Fur Pompom hat here.